 Guest visits have taken place at both universities since 2014.
 Each year colleagues from different fields within aerospace have the opportunity to talk about their particular areas of expertise in lectures, to network and strengthen the partnership between the universities.
 The worldwide reputation of Virginia Tech strengthens the teaching profile in Hamburg and the collaboration is also a platform for new ideas in research.

-In the winter semester 2021/22, the first online course will be offered by Virginia Tech at HAW Hamburg.
-Prof. Pat Artis will share his great expertise in booster design (Generation SpaceX) as part of his eight-week course "Space & Trade Spaces".
-The course will be credited as an elective module at HAW Hamburg.
+In the winter semester 2021/22, the first online course was offered by Virginia Tech at HAW Hamburg.
+Prof. Pat Artis shared his great expertise in booster design (Generation SpaceX) as part of his eight-week course "Space & Trade Spaces".
+The course is credited as an elective module at HAW Hamburg.
 Read article.
 Midterm, other areas of joint expertise are to be used to develop additional courses and carry out joint research projects.